 How are Standing Seam panels installed?

 Standing Seam requires a continuous substrate.
-This is typically (min) 15 mm construction grade plywood for wall applications and (min) 17 mm construction grade plywood for roof installations.
+This is typically (min) 19 mm construction grade plywood for wall and roof applications.
 Where non-combustibility codes such as AS1530.1 need to be met, Standing Seam must be specified in conjunction with a non-combustible substrate, such as Multiboard (click for more information).